fruits-360/fruits-360-meta/README.md

 The number of classes: 240.

+26 classes contains full information.
+The others contain only information about the defects and ripeness/maturity state.

 ## Repository structure ##

 Folder _Meta_ contains information about the objects in the dataset.
-For each object I included information like: type, size, ripeness status, water content, fructose content, growth location, etc.
+For each object I included information like: type, size, ripeness state, water content, fructose content, growth location, etc.

 ## How to cite ##